Code of ConductUpdatedThursday April 15, 2021 byRye Brook Youth Soccer.

 8. If required, I promise to work with my child’s coach to address player disruptive behavior.

 All parents are expected to agree to the letter and spirit of the above Parent Principles.
 Failure to abide by the Parent Principles, will subject parents to disciplinary action that could include, but is not limited to (i) verbal warnings, (ii) forfeiture of attendance or (iii) removal from the Club.
+No refunds will be given in these situations.

 The following eight RBYS “Player Principles” are established by RBYS for all soccer club activities and events: